Donor-Centered Thank You Letters: Your First Step to the Next Gift

 - Plus, in some circumstances, the letter is handwritten.

-At the request of colleagues who understand the power of uncompromising communication, I plan to compile a catalog of the best examples of Donor-Centered Thank You Letters and provide it to everyone whose submission is included.
-If you have adapted thank you letters according to the twenty donor-centered principles above or if you would like to do so now, I would love to receive samples of your correspondence and, if you have it, evidence that your donor-centered letters have helped your fundraising efforts.
+At the request of colleagues who understand the power of compelling communications, I continue to compile a catalog of the best examples of Donor-Centered Thank You Letters which is distributed to everyone whose entry is included.
+We are now accepting submissions for the 3rd edition of our Donor-Centered Thank You Letters Project.
+If you have adapted one or more thank you letters according to the twenty donor-centered principles above or if you would like to do so now, I would love to receive a sample of your best.

 I’m counting on you to be so much more brilliant than that.